hrdkmishra/winfetch.py/README.md

 ## Installation

-You can run `pywinfetch` directly from the source code and install the dependencies manually.
+You can run `winfetch.py` directly from the source code and install the dependencies manually.